-The Stevens Creek Boulevard Corridor Vision Study presents a set of communityidentified programs and projects to enhance transportation options along the Corridor.
-The Study outlines a shared long-term community vision for the Corridor that balances the needs of pedestrians, bicyclists, transit users, and motorists, ensuring safety, comfort, and accessibility for all.
+The Stevens Creek Boulevard Corridor Vision Study presents a set of community-identified programs and projects to enhance transportation options along the Corridor.
+The Study outlines a long-term community vision for the Corridor that balances the needs of pedestrians, bicyclists, transit users, and motorists, ensuring safety, comfort, and accessibility for all.

-The Study was led by a Steering Committee of elected officials from the Cities of Cupertino, Santa Clara, San Jose, Santa Clara County, and VTA.
+The Study was led by a Steering Committee of elected officials from the Cities of Cupertino, Santa Clara, San Jose, as well as Santa Clara County, and VTA.
 This committee ensured high-level policy alignment and oversight throughout the project.
 The Steering Committee established a twelve-member Community Advisory Group (CAG) comprising local residents, businesses, and advocacy groups to provide diverse perspectives and critical feedback.
-This group met four times in a focus-group environment to help refine key community priorities.
+CAG participants were suggested by city staff, as directed by the Steering Committee.
+Prior to the start of the project, a list of stakeholder groups was identified for general project outreach.
+Those who responded were invited to participate in the CAG.
+Committee members could also refer individuals they believed would be valuable participants.
+These referrals were directed to the project team for follow-up.
+Final decisions regarding CAG membership were made by the Committee Chair.
+A formal Committee vote was not taken.
+The CAG met four times in a public open house format to help refine key community priorities.